piotrwitek/typesafe-actions/README.md

 [⇧ back to top](#table-of-contents)

 ### epics from `redux-observable`
-Use `isActionOf` to narrow `RootAction` union type to a specific action down the stream of actions
+Use `isActionOf` function to filter actions and discriminate union type of `RootAction` to a specific action(s) down the stream.
 ```ts
 import { isActionOf } from 'typesafe-actions';